 "Do you know-" Tamara stared at him with a slowly rising sense of horror.
-"Do you know, I cannot remember exactly what he looked like?"
+"Do you know, I cannot remember just what he looked like?"

-She had some obscure hope of provoking his rage.
-But the shaggy-sweatered broad shoulders merely lifted, a shrug.
+She had had some obscure hope of provoking his rage.
+But the shaggy-sweatered broad shoulders merely lifted, a little shrug.
 "Aye, that's common enough.
 You've the words, blond hair and blue eyes and so on, but they make not any real image.
 Well, you didn't know him so very long, after all."

 You are telling me I am a foreigner, she thought.
-An interloper who stole what didn't belong to me.
+An inter-loper who stole what didn't belong to me.

-"We've time to review a little English grammar before tea," said the old man.
+"There's time to review a little English grammar before tea," said the old man.
 "You've been terrible with the irregular verbs."

-He put his book on the table-she recognized the title, Kipling's poems, whoever Kipling had been-and pointed at a shelf.
+He put his book on the table-she recognized the title, Kipling's Poems, whoever Kipling had been-and pointed at a shelf.
 "Fetch the text and sit down."